lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 3. **Relative work.** This is an essential part of a paper, discussing related work is a good way to put our work in context with other similar work and to provide a way for us to compare and contrast our work to other work.
 It is not enough to just site related work, we need to explain to the readers in what way it is related to our work in the paper.
 4. **Our work and contribution.** In this section we can describe the actual details of our work.
 We should explain clearly what questions the paper are trying to answer, as well as how we decide to go about finding the answers, and we should describe in detail the solution and how it answers these questions.
 5. **Experiment or evaluation.** This section should thoroughly describe the results we obtained.
 Whenever possible or appropriate, we should try to present the results pictorially using graphs or histograms.
 In addition we must explain the results and tell the reader what all these data mean.
 6. **Conclusion, summary and the future work.** In this chapter, we should conclude with the main ideas and results of our work.
-Discuss ways in which our project could be extended..., what's the next? what are the left problemsf that resulted from the current work?
+Discuss ways in which our project could be extended..., what's the next? what are the left problems that resulted from the current work?
 These questions need to be considered carefully.
 7. **Acknowledgment.** A great work must be the crystallization of the wisdom of many people, don't forget to thank them at this section.
 8. **References.** At the end of the paper is a Reference section listing all the papers that we cited in the paper.